 You should not breast-feed while using this medicine, and for at least 1 month after your last dose.

 How should I take Tibsovo?

-- If you vomit after taking your dose, do not take an additional dose.
-Take your next dose at your usual time.
+If you vomit shortly after taking Tibsovo, do not take another dose.
+Wait until your next scheduled dose time to take the medicine again.